Birstwith

-Birstwith is a village and civil parish in the Harrogate district of North Yorkshire, England.
-It is part of the Nidderdale, and is situated on the River Nidd.
+Birstwith is a village and civil parish in Nidderdale in North Yorkshire, England.
+It is situated on the River Nidd.
 According to the 2001 census, the parish had a population of 756 and increased to 868 based on the 2011 Census.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

+The name Birstwith derives from the Old Norse býjarstaðr meaning 'farmstead'.

 Birstwith Mill on Wreaks Road is run by Kerry Ingredients, a food products manufacturer.
 The River Nidd provided water for the mill, and although sluice gates and a mill race exist, the water wheel no longer turns—an existing weir provides the mill with a head of water.
 The mill race rejoins the river downstream.
 About 1 mi upstream is a packhorse bridge.

 The local public house is the Station Hotel which acts as a meeting place, and venue for organised charity events such as the Birstwith Coast 2 Coast Cycle Challenge.
 The village has a store and post office, and a doctor's surgery which is part of a Nidderdale medical group.
 Sport facilities include a cricket pitch, tennis courts, and a snooker room.

 The village had a railway station on the NER line running between Harrogate and Pateley Bridge.
 The goods yard became Birstwith Grange, a housing development for commuters.
 The railway line continued along the Nidd Valley and was used in the construction of Scar House and Angram reservoirs.

 A village primary school and a Reading Room, built and donated by the owner of the local Swarcliffe Hall around 1880, still exist today.
 In the mid-1970s Swarcliffe Hall was sold and the contents auctioned, the building became a private prep school.
 Today Birstwith has a Church of England primary school, and a private school which occupy Swarcliffe Hall.

+St James' Church, Birstwith was completed in 1857 and is a grade II listed building.

 In 2017 Birstwith In Bloom was established.
 Birstwith won a Silver-gilt at the Yorkshire in Bloom awards, this was the first time the village had entered the competition.